Labour History in Abbotsford Logo

 Category: South Asian Category: Japanese Category: British/Anglophone

-By 1928, the Abbotsford Lumber Company is in decline.
+By 1928, the Abbotsford Lumber Company was in decline.
 Most of the nearby trees had already been cut, and the Great Depression made lumber less in demand.
 Because of pressure from locals and fewer jobs, the company fired 40–50 workers who were of South Asian, Chinese, and Japanese backgrounds—a racist layoff meant to keep jobs for white European workers.
 By the mid-1930s, the Abbotsford mill closed, logging stopped, and the company switched to selling products in stores instead.

 1930s